amperity/amperity-docs/amperity_reference/source/format_common.rst

 .. format-common-pgp-sources-start

-To use PGP encryption with destinations use the **PGP credentials** setting to assign the credential a name and description, a passphrase, and then the public key that is used to encrypt data.
+To use PGP encryption with data sources use the **PGP credentials** setting to select a PGP credential.
+For new keys, use the **PGP credentials** setting to assign the credential a name and description, a passphrase, and then the public key that is used to encrypt data.

 .. caution:: Be sure to include the "BEGIN PGP PUBLIC KEY BLOCK" and "END PGP PUBLIC KEY BLOCK" header and footer in the key.
 Only users and systems with access to the private key will be able to decrypt this data.
 Use Snappass to share the public key.